Planar digraphs without large acyclic sets: The construction

 \section{The construction}

-Here, we give an upper bound for the maximum acyclic set in an oriented planar graph of given order and digirth.
+In this section, we construct oriented planar graphs of a given digirth with no large acyclic sets.
 The most important case of this result is the one when the digirth is 3.
-For this case our result implies that, if true, the lower bound of $\frac{n}{2}$ in Albertson's question is best possible.
-In particular it disproves Conjecture~\ref{conj:Harutyunyan}.
+Here our result implies that, if true, for odd $n$ the lower bound of $\frac{n}{2}$ in Albertson's question is best possible, while it might be improved by at most $1$ in the even case, see Problem~\ref{prob}.
+In particular, this disproves Conjecture~\ref{conj:Harutyunyan}.

-\begin{theorem} The size of a largest acyclic set among all planar oriented graphs of order $n$ and digirth $g$ is at most $\lceil\frac{n(g-2)+1}{g-1}\rceil$. \end{theorem} \begin{proof}